Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/other_models.md

 ## LMNL: Layered Markup and Annotation Language

 Structure is expressed through *ranges* over *atoms* (typically textual characters).
-LMNL is a data model, intended to be able to represent *sawtooth* syntax.
+LMNL is a data model, which can be represented with *sawtooth* syntax, but the data model is primary, and the syntax is just illustrative.

 ```
 [excerpt [source}The Housekeeper{] [author}Robert Frost{]}